Supporting Local, Thank you

-Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries and Cochin Masala Chai.
-For a more relaxing tea, perfect for evenings there is Organic Honeybush.
-Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas which were inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum and Siesta Key Beach.
+Some of our holiday favorites include Chocolate Honeybush, Organic Red Berries, and Cochin Masala Chai.
+For a more relaxing tea, perfect for evenings, there is Organic Honeybush.
+Also, check out the “Celebrate Sarasota” gift deal, 4 herbal teas inspired by Local Treasures: Selby Gardens, Van Wezel, Ringling Museum, and Siesta Key Beach.

 On behalf of all at Local Tea Company, I would like to wish all our tea followers a Very Merry Christmas and a TEArrific New Year.
 We appreciate your business and hope you continue to enjoy our teas in 2010.

-No matter where you are or what you are planning to do during this special season, please make time for drinking some tea and feel the benefits.
+No matter where you are or what you are planning to do during this special season, please make time to drink some tea and feel the benefits.
 I drink to you and yours.

 Cheers and all the best to everyone.

-All four teas are naturally caffeine-free, packed in distinctively colored resealable bags to maximize freshness and most importantly, they are DELICIOUS.
+All four teas are naturally caffeine-free, packed in distinctively colored resealable bags to maximize freshness, and most importantly, they are DELICIOUS.
 Here is a post about Five Reasons you will Love Rooibos Tea.

-You will see the details below along with slogans we had fun writing.
-The overall idea is – Sarasota, That’s My Cuppa Tea
+Here are the details, along with slogans.
+We laughed at writing them.
+The overall idea is – Sarasota, That’s My Cuppa Tea.

-Selby Select – Juicy orange peel and yogurt pieces blended with rooibos for a dreamsicle finish.
+Selby Select – Juicy orange peels and yogurt pieces blended with rooibos for a dreamsicle finish.
 Created to honor Marie Selby Botanical Gardens, a tropical oasis of orchids and other epiphytes.
-“Selby Select, because you can’t steep an orchid”
+“Selby Select, because you can’t steep an orchid.”

 Mable’s Rose Rooibos Tea – Rose petals and cherry blossoms infused in rooibos bursting with flavor.
-Mable Ringling created her beloved rose garden before starting on Ca d’Zan, the one of a kind estate at the John and Mable Ringling Museum of Art, and with this tea we pay tribute to this mysterious woman.
-“Mable’s Rose Rooibos Tea, if you liked John’s house, you’ll love Mable’s tea”
+Mable Ringling created her beloved rose garden before starting on Ca d’Zan, the one of a kind estate at the John and Mable Ringling Museum of Art.
+We pay tribute with this tea to this mysterious woman.
+“Mable’s Rose Rooibos Tea, if you liked John’s house, you’ll love Mable’s tea.”

-Suport your local treasures and celebrate Sarasota one cup at a time.
+Support your local treasures and celebrate Sarasota, one cup at a time.